-It is a non-profit organization that works for the conservation of biodiversity and the promotion of sustainable development to contribute to the conservation of the environment and improve the quality life of Bolivians.
+PROMETA is a non-profit organization that works for the conservation of biodiversity and to encourage sustainable development as a contribution for environmental conservation and improving the quality of life of Bolivians

-Ximena Velez - Liendo won the Whitley 2017 Award for her work on the conservation of the Andean Bear (Jucumari), a project supported by the Chester Zoo, WildCRU (U. Oxford) and PROMETA.
-The project managed to confirm the presence of the Andean bear in the Department of Tarija for the first time in decades.
+Ximena Velez - Liendo won the Whitley Award in 2017 for her work in the conservation of the Andean bear (Jucumari), a project supported by Chester Zoo, WildCRU (Oxford University) and PROMETA.
+The project caught on camera the presence of the Andean bear in Tarija for the first time in decades.